webplatform/docs/tutorials/canvas_notearsgame/index.md

  $(document).bind("keydown", "left", function() { ... });

 By binding events, we don't have to worry specifically about key and code combinations.
-Instead, we can use jQuery Hotkeys to add events like "when the player presses the Up arrow leu, move forward."
+Instead, we can use jQuery Hotkeys to add events like "when the player presses the Up arrow key, move forward."

 ===Player movement===